Nordic model approach to prostitution: Criticism

 The Nordic model is controversial and receives both support and opposition across the political spectrum.
 Supporters of the Nordic model include feminist organizations such as the American National Organization for Women, anti-sex trafficking NGOs such as Coalition Against Trafficking in Women, and political parties such as the Spanish Socialist Workers' Party.
 Many sex worker rights, aid organizations, and civil-liberties organizations oppose the Nordic model, and call for complete decriminalization, including the American Civil Liberties Union, Amnesty International, Human Rights Watch, the Joint United Nations Programme on HIV/AIDS, and the World Health Organization.

 In 2012, researchers in Germany, Switzerland, and the United Kingdom examined the effect that legalization of prostitution had on human trafficking.
 The overall conclusion was that human trafficking inflows increased and that trafficking was overall not reduced because the substitution of illegal prostitution with legal prostitution could not compensate for the higher number of people being trafficked.
 The increase in illegal prostitution following the legalization of prostitution might be caused by two factors: illegal supply can masquerade as legal, and legalization reduces the stigma associated with the consumption of the banned service.
 The Danish National Board of Social Services estimated that after prostitution was legalized in Denmark in 1999, the volume of prostitution increased by 40% between 2002 and 2009.
 Some studies within Europe suggest that human trafficking is lower in countries where prostitution and its procurement are illegal and highest in countries in which prostitution is legalized.
-However, the conclusions of these studies have been criticized for being misleading; researchers at the London School of Economics published a paper which "suggested that the decriminalization of sex work in several countries led to increased human trafficking" despite acknowledging the fact that the data they used "does not reflect actual trafficking flows" and that it's "difficult, perhaps impossible, to find hard evidence establishing" a relationship between legal prostitution and human trafficking.